WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 On foot allow 40 minutes walk uphill.

-The best option is to take the shuttle which takes 10min to get you up the viewpoint.
-It cost 200 yen one way/per person.
-From there we recommend to go back to the village on foot, or to take the shuttle bus back.
+The best option is to take the shuttle which takes 10 minutes to get you up the viewpoint.
+It costs 200 yen one way/per person.
+From there we recommend going back to the village on foot or taking the shuttle bus back.

 The shuttle bus departs from here.